VFXGamer/red_team_tools/Keyjack/README.md

 # KeyJack is a python keylogger.
-## _This tool is just for educational purposes I am not responsible for any loses_
+## _This tool is just for educational purposes I am not responsible for any losses_
 ### Prerequisites:
 1. Python installed
 2. An IDE to run the files.